-For the best experience at Galaxy of Lights Driving Nights, this family highly recommends going early in the season (early December), on a weekday, and be sure to arrive right at opening time or a little before!
+For the best experience at Galaxy of Lights Driving Nights, this family highly recommends going early in the season.
+If you plan on walking, you must get your tickets in advance.
+If you prefer to drive try to go in early December on a weeknight, and be sure to arrive right at opening time or a little before!
 This will help you to avoid long lines.
 Here are a few other tips we have gathered along the way:

-- Cash helps move the line along faster - cards are accepted though!
+- Cash helps move the line along faster - cards are accepted or purchase online.